demalteb/habits/README.md

 It SHOULD work under any webserver that has php and mysql enabled, apache or nginx or a similar server.

+# Architecture

+There is precious little "architecture".

+* Publically accessible files reside in htdocs/.
+* The root document is htdocs/index.php.
+* CSS and JS reside in htdocs/css and htdocs/js, respectively.
+* The code library is in php/, along with the templating and the config file.
+* db migrations are under migrations/.

 # Setup